Philadelphia Eagles center Jason Kelce announces he is retiring from the NFL

 Likely a future Pro Football Hall of Famer, Kelce is a seven-time Pro Bowler and six-time All-Pro selection.
 He spent his entire 13-season NFL career with the Eagles, including the team’s 2018 Super Bowl win.

-During a lengthy press conference lasting around 40 minutes, Kelce broke down in tears on numerous occasions as he explained what football has meant to him during his childhood and professional career.
+During a lengthy news conference lasting around 40 minutes, Kelce broke down in tears on numerous occasions as he explained what football has meant to him during his childhood and professional career.

 “I’ve been asked many times why did I choose football, what drew me to the game, and I never have an answer that gets it right,” he said.